-Spoiled by their upbringing with no idea what wild life is really like, four animals from New York Central Zoo escape, unwittingly assisted by four absconding penguins, and find themselves in Madagascar, among a bunch of merry lemurs
+Spoiled by their upbringing and unaware of what wildlife really is, four animals from the New York Central Zoo escape, unwittingly assisted by four absconding penguins, and find themselves in Madagascar.

 A rat named Remy dreams of becoming a great French chef despite his family's wishes and the obvious problem of being a rat in a decidedly rodent-phobic profession.
 When fate places Remy in the sewers of Paris, he finds himself ideally situated beneath a restaurant made famous by his culinary hero, Auguste Gusteau.
 Despite the apparent dangers of being an unlikely - and certainly unwanted - visitor in the kitchen of a fine French restaurant, Remy's passion for cooking soon sets into motion a hilarious and exciting rat race that turns the culinary world of Paris upside down.Written by

 Although each of the world's countries would like to dispute this fact, we French know the truth: the best food in the world is made in France.
 The best food in France is made in Paris.
 And the best food in Paris, some say, is made by Chef Auguste Gusteau.
 Gusteau's restuarant is the toast of Paris, booked five months in advance.
 And his dazzling ascent to the top of fine French cuisine has made his competitors envious.
 He is the youngest chef ever to achieve a ...